Cesar E Chavez – About_Header

 Program Overview

-The César E. Chávez Leadership Institute (CCLI) is a summer experience for rising juniors and seniors who want to grow as leaders and make a difference in their communities.
-Students spend time on Arizona State University’s Tempe campus building leadership skills, learning about civic engagement, and exploring the lasting impact of César Chávez’s work.
-Through hands-on activities and group experiences, students will gain confidence, learn how to use their voice, and take steps toward high school completion and future college opportunities.
+The César E. Chávez Leadership Institute (CCLI) experience for rising juniors and seniors who want to grow as leaders and make a difference in their communities.
+Students spend time on Arizona State University’s Tempe campus building leadership and professional skills and learning how civic engagement connects to real-world careers.
+Inspired by the lasting impact of César Chávez’s work, participants gain confidence, discover how to use their voices for positive change, and take meaningful steps towards high school completion, college success, and future career goals.

 Registration is now open.
 Applications must be submitted by Monday, March 30th, 2026 at 11:59 PM.